brucemcpherson/effex-api-client/README.md

 | start	| timestamp from when to start noticing events.
 0 will return all events| now.
 Will be automatically updated on each callback to avoid repetition |
 | method |	for url push notification, the http method to use to callback on | default is POST |
 | message |	an arbitrary message to send in addition to the usual event data | any object or serializable value |

+### off (watchKey)

+This removes any previous watch using the watchKey. off is automatically called when the watch subscription expires.
+- watchKey is the key created when the watch subscription was created

 ### Events